About Northwest Vietnam Motorbiking

 This page provides details about Northwest Vietnam motorbiking in 8 days.
 In fact, this tour is a ride to the rocky far away corner of Vietnam.

 Northwest Vietnam used to be a far and difficult part of Vietnam.
-In the past, it’s more famous with the war against the French Army in Dien Bien Phu.
+In the past, it’s more famous for the war against the French Army in Dien Bien Phu.
 However, it now turns into a major tourist attraction that grabs attention from old to young people.
 Some travel there to see the former battlefield of Dien Bien Phu while more people choose to ride on a motorcycle tour to take in the breathtaking views and conquer the high mountain passes.
 More roads are being built, but there are still many areas that can only be accessible by motorbikes.
-You start from Hanoi, head up the mountains on the historical Highway 6 and snake up and down the zig zag mountain roads, meet colorful hill tribe groups and visit their weekend markets.
+You start from Hanoi, head up the mountains on the historical Highway 6 and snake up and down the zig-zag mountain roads, meet colorful hill tribe groups, and visit their weekend markets.

-More Northwest Vietnam Motorbike Tour Itineraries
+Other Northwest Vietnam Motorbike Tour Routes

 Below is a video clip that has some portions of this Northwest Vietnam motorbiking trip.
 In case you want to watch more videos please check our YouTube channel.

 Day 1: Hanoi – Mai Chau. ~200 km, ~6h.

 Today is the first day of this Northwest Vietnam motorbiking in 8 days.
 Before starting to ride out of Hanoi, we will have a short briefing to explain rules and safety.

 Once out of the Red River Delta, which brims with traditional farming activity, we pass through limestone monoliths and into foothills populated by Muong people.
 We head straight at the main range before breaching a high and beautiful forested pass, which descends into the hidden valley of Mai Chau where we spend the night with friends in a traditional Thai stilt house in Pom Coong village.